sritchie/clojure-koans/README.md

     We shall contemplate truth by testing reality, via equality.
     (= __ true)

-The output is telling you that you have a failing test in equalities.clj.
+The output is telling you that you have a failing test in `src/koans/equalities.clj`.
-So open that file up and make it pass!
+So open that file up and make the first test pass!
 In general, you just fill in the blanks to make tests pass.
 Sometimes there are several (or even an infinite number) of correct answers: any of them will work in these cases.